AccessNI criminal records checks

 AccessNI certificate

 The applicant can view and share this digital certificate from their nidirect account.
-Digital certificates include a watermark that reads 'valid certificate - unless printed'.
+Digital certificates include a watermark that reads 'Not valid if printed'.

-Employers should not, under any circumstances, accept a printed copy of a digital certificate.
+Employers should not, under any circumstances, accept a printed copy of a digital certificate as being a valid certificate.

 Paper certificates